 How can peace deals between Israel and the Palestinians be negotiated without Palestinians at the table?
 What do Palestinians think about the recent US-backed peace deals in the Middle East?
 How might Jews who are concerned for both the prosperity of Israel and justice for Palestinians ethically position themselves between the two sides?
 What role does religion play, if any, in fanning the flames of conflict or calming the waters of peace?

-This event is presented by the Ansari Institute and co-sponsored by the University of Notre Dame’s Liu Institute for Asia and Asian Studies, Program in Arabic and Middle Eastern Studies, and Department of Classics.
+Presented by the Ansari Institute and co-sponsored by the University of Notre Dame’s Liu Institute for Asia and Asian Studies, Program in Arabic and Middle Eastern Studies, and Department of Classics.

 Laila El-Haddad is a Palestinian-American journalist and food justice activist.
 Her books include her memoir Gaza Mom: Palestine, Politics, Parenting and Everything in Between and The Gaza Kitchen: A Palestinian Culinary Journey.
 She frequently speaks about the intersection of identity, food and politics.
 Through her work as a writer, storyteller, culinary ethnographer, and documentarian, she provides much-needed insight into the human experience of the region.
 In 2014, she was featured on CNN with Anthony Bourdain as his guide in the Gaza Strip.